twnanda/twnanda/content/articles/a-path-to-freedom/ven-uttamo/dhamma-talks-by-mogok-sayadaw/pt15-43-buddhas-view-humans-fires%zh.rst

 2. For religious people, it is because of adherence to lust for views, bondage to, fixation on, obsession by, and holding firmly to these views.

 There is also a very important sutta for human beings in the Dīgha Nikāya, the Sakkapañha Sutta, DN.21.
 Sakka, ruler of the gods, posed his first question to the Buddha.
-The question was – "Why do human beings (or other beings) wish to live with no hate, harming one another, hostile and malign, but in peace and happiness?"
+The question was – "Why do human beings (or other beings) wish to live with no hate, harming one another, hostile and malign, but in peace and happiness, they yet live in hate, harming on another, hostile and malign?"

 The Buddha’s answer was – "It’s the bonds of jealousy and avarice (issā-macchariya).
 These are still related to the lust for sensual pleasures.
 This also leads to disputes and conflicts."